 We appraise all types of jewelry, watches and diamonds.
 Additionally, we appraise gold, silver, platinum and other precious metals.

 Appraisals are important for a number of reasons.
-An appraisal authenticates what you have and its replacement value.
+An appraisal authenticates your item and its replacement value.
 An appraisal is especially important so you can properly cover your jewelry and precious metals on your homeowner’s insurance policy.
 Appraisals are also important when handling an estate.

 We have G.I.A.-certified graduate gemologists on staff who can provide an accurate and detailed appraisal for your jewelry and precious metals.

 In the rare case we do not have the expertise to appraise a particular item, we will advise you.

 When coming into our store for an appraisal or an appraisal update, it is most helpful for you to bring any previous paperwork (old receipts, previous appraisals and repair history).

 There is not a set value for an appraisal.
 The cost depends on the nature and characteristics of the appraised item and the time required for research on the item.